jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 The most important skill for learning a musical instrument is "using your ears".
-That means listening, essentially, though "tuning" might be more precise.
+That means listening, essentially, though "tuning" might be a better word.
 Listening, making adjustments, and listening again, in a feedback loop until the tone suits our taste.
 Without this fundamental habit,